There are varying perspectives on Montessori and imaginative play, even from Montessori professionals.

 Even Dr. Montessori's ideas about a child's imagination evolved over the course of her career.

-You may have heard that Montessori discourages exposure to characters and instead encourages young children to engage in “work”.
-This gives many the impression that children who attend Montessori school, or are being raised with Montessori in mind, are discouraged from using their imaginations.
+This gives many the impression that children who attend Montessori school or are being raised with Montessori in mind, are discouraged from using their imaginations.

-These misconceptions seem to stem from lack of differentiating imagination from fantasy.
-Imagination and fantasy are not the same thing, even though they are related.
+These misconceptions seem to stem from a lack of differentiating imagination from fantasy.
+Imagination and fantasy are not the same things, even though they are related.